0xmdrakib/BaseMultiSender/README.md

-1/ 🚀 Built: Base MultiSender — a non-custodial batch sender on Base.
+🚀 Built: Base MultiSender — a non-custodial batch sender on Base.
+Also it's a mini app on https://x.com/base & https://x.com/farcaster_xyz and this is my 10th Mini app.

-Send ETH or ERC20 to hundreds/thousands of wallets fast.
+• Send ETH or ERC20 to hundreds/thousands of wallets fast.
-No protocol fee — you only pay network gas.
+• No protocol fee — you only pay network gas.

 Try this: https://multisender.online

-2/ ✅ Modes
+✅ Modes:
 • ETH batch send
 • ERC20 batch send (Permit2)
 • Strict mode = atomic (all-or-nothing).
 If any transfer fails, the tx reverts.

-3/ 🎯 Made for creators & communities
+🎯 Made for creators & communities
 Perfect for:
 • Creator token distribution
 • Airdrops (whitelist/community rewards)